ivantang/assignment2/README.md

 When you hover over any of the products within the web page, you need to show the cart symbol on top of the product image.
 The user should still be able to see the product in the background.
 Please refer to the [layout.png](https://github.com/erkartik91/assignment2/blob/master/layout.png) file reference.
 You will also need to show two buttons **Add** and **Remove**.

 2. **Cart Variables:**
-  * You will maintain your cart as a JavaScript global variable **cart**.
-It is an associative array.
-Product names represent the indexes, and values represent the number of products orderd by the customer.
+  * You will need to maintain your cart as a JavaScript global variable **cart**.
+It should be represented as an associative array (i.e., object).
+Product names represent the indexes, and values represent the number of products ordered by the customer.
-  * You will also need to maintain product prices as a javascript variable **products**.
+  * You will also need to maintain product prices as a global variable **products**.
 This variable should be initialized as soon as the web page is loaded.
-It is also an associative array of product names and prices.
+It is also an associative array of product names and prices (again an object).
-  * When the user clicks on **Add** button, you will call **addToCart** JavaScript function, that will update the cart.
-If the product already exists in the cart variable, you will update the quanity of the product.
+  * When the user clicks on **Add** button, you will call **addToCart** JavaScript function, that will update the cart (Use the 'onClick' event for this purpose).
+If the product already exists in the cart, you will need to increment the quanity of the product by 1.
 If it does not exist you will add the product in the cart and initialize the quantity to be 1.
-Use the following function signature to define the function.
+Use the following function signature to define the function (NOTE: Please follow the names below exactly as otherwise our tests will fail).
      ```
      function addToCart(productName) {

      }
      ```
   * When the user clicks on **Remove** button, you will call **removeFromCart** Javascript function, that will update the cart.
 If there is no same product in the cart, you should present the user with an alert message saying the product does not exist in the cart.
-If there are more than 1 of the same product reduce the quantity.
-If there is only 1 product, remove the product completely from the cart variable.
+If there are more than 1 of the same product, decrement the quantity by 1.
+If the quantity in the cart is 1, remove the product completely from the cart variable.
 Use the following function signature to define the function.
      ```
      function removeFromCart(productName) {